ding-an-sich/stone-banking-api/README.md

 ## Description

-A simple banking API for 'Programa de Formação Elixir'.
+A simple banking API for STONKS 'Programa de Formação Elixir'.

 ## Running the server in 3 steps